Kwill3/Web-Developer-Test/README.md

 On-click event handling on burger menu which activate and deactivates dropdown and background shadowing.

 - Decisions:
 The design asset featured a MENU link on the navbar for mobile screen but I found it redundant as the burger menu is essentially the same thing so I decided not to include it in my project.
-It is also weird that it doesn't exist on the desktop screen so removing it will make the site more uniform.
+It is also weird that it doesn't exist on the desktop screen so removing it will make the site more clean and uniform.